School Travel Insurance: Frequently Asked Questions

 We will still provide cover for emergency medical expenses and repatriation if you need emergency medical treatment whilst away.

-This will only apply if you did not travel against the published advice of the FCO, any local government, local authority or WHO.
+This will only apply if you did not travel against the published advice of the FCDO, any local government, local authority or WHO.

 - What sports and activities can be covered?